 Another problem with the barter system is that it does not allow us to easily enter into future contracts for purchasing many goods and services.
 For example, if the goods are perishable it may be difficult to exchange them for other goods in the future.
 Imagine a farmer wanting to buy a tractor in six months using a fresh crop of strawberries.
 Additionally, while the barter system might work adequately in small economies, it will keep these economies from growing.
 The time that individuals would otherwise spend producing goods and services and enjoying leisure time they spend bartering.

 Functions for Money

 Second, money must serve as a store of value.
 In a barter system, we saw the example of the shoemaker trading shoes for accounting services.
-But she risks having her shoes go out of style, especially if she keeps them in a warehouse for future use—their value will decrease with each season.
+However, she risks having her shoes go out of style, especially if she keeps them in a warehouse for future use—their value will decrease with each season.
 Shoes are not a good store of value.
 Holding money is a much easier way of storing value.
 You know that you do not need to spend it immediately because it will still hold its value the next day, or the next year.
 This function of money does not require that money is a perfect store of value.
 In an economy with inflation, money loses some buying power each year, but it remains money.

 Commodity versus Fiat Money

 Money has taken a wide variety of forms in different cultures.
 People have used gold, silver, cowrie shells, cigarettes, and even cocoa beans as money.
 Although we use these items as commodity money, they also have a value from use as something other than money.
 For example, people have used gold throughout the ages as money although today we do not use it as money but rather value it for its other attributes.
 Gold is a good conductor of electricity and the electronics and aerospace industry use it.
 Other industries use gold too, such as to manufacture energy efficient reflective glass for skyscrapers and is used in the medical industry as well.
 Of course, gold also has value because of its beauty and malleability in creating jewelry.